Fairy Investigation Society: Goals of the society

 The main objective of the society was to compile evidence in the form of anecdotes, letters, and popular accounts of fairy sightings.
-It was believed that seeing fairies was a clairvoyant ability, and that these beings could “connect us to nature and open the human soul to a higher metaphysical world.”
-The ability to see fairy was also connected to religious belief, with an inextricable connection to British spiritualism.
+It was believed that seeing fairies was a clairvoyant ability, and that these beings could "connect us to nature and open the human soul to a higher metaphysical world."
+The ability to see fairies was also connected to religious belief, with an inextricable connection to British spiritualism.

-A typical meeting of the Fairy Investigation Society began with a speech by the chairman, who would offer the cases of fairy evidence “under close observation.”
+A typical meeting of the Fairy Investigation Society began with a speech by the chairman, who would offer the cases of fairy evidence "under close observation."
 A toast would be offered to the fairies, followed by a discussion of financial reports, forthcoming cases, and reports to be signed by all members.

 Upon its resurgence, some of the stated goals were to establish a bi-annual newsletter, launch a website containing fairy resources, and to gather a census of reported fairy experiences to be made publicly available.

+After the reestablishment of the society in 2013, Young said that the group is "more successful than ever" and even has "more members than the original."

 Notable members

 Sir Quentin C.A.
 Craufurd

 Captain Sir Quentin C.A.
 Craufurd, MBE, (1875-1957), co-founded the Fairy Investigation Society.
 Crauford was from an aristocratic background, a member of the Craufurd Baronets, and a naval officer.
 While in the navy, he appeared to have picked up a fascination with wireless telephone communication.
-Indeed he was authorised by the Admiralty to create an experimental radio station to broadcast to the fleet in Chatham from HMS Andromeda (and this was the first wireless broadcast of music and speech for the purpose of entertainment in Britain).
+Indeed, he was authorised by the Admiralty to create an experimental radio station to broadcast to the fleet in Chatham from HMS Andromeda, the first wireless broadcast of music and speech for the purpose of entertainment in Britain.
 In the 1920s, he began to experiment with wireless technology to contact the spirit world, and became very well known in spiritualist circles.
 In founding the Fairy Investigation Society, his role was to deliver the scientific means of collecting evidence, via his telephone technology, while Barnard Sleigh would deliver the psychic means of contacting fairies.
 Crauford also experimented with other technologies in his attempt to contact fairies, including automatic writing and psychic photography.

 Marjorie T. Johnson

 Marjorie T. Johnson was a member of the Fairy Investigation Society in its later postwar iteration.
 She became acquainted with Craufurd in the 1940s, and in the 1950s she became the secretary of the Society, while Craufurd was the President.
 Johnson transcribed many of the Society's collected reports on fairy sightings into a volume called Seeing Fairies.
-These accounts collected by Johnson included her own experiences, anecdotes told to her, letters written to the Society, as well as “stray accounts that appeared in the media and on the radio.”
-Johnson believed herself to be a “sensitive,” and claimed to have seen fairies, as well as other elementals, angels, and entities.
+These accounts collected by Johnson included her own experiences, anecdotes told to her, letters written to the Society, as well as "stray accounts that appeared in the media and on the radio."
+Johnson believed herself to be a "sensitive," and claimed to have seen fairies, as well as other elementals, angels, and entities.